LIONS-EPFL/LEAF/README.md

 If memory requirements are a bottleneck, the parameters `--accum-freq` and `--batch-size` can be adjusted so that they factorize the original batch size of 128.
 For example, setting `--accum-freq 4` and `--batch-size 32` will perform 4 gradient accumulation steps with a batch size of 32 samples in order to simulate a batch size of 128.

 ### FARE (robust image encoder)
 We adopt the training code from [FARE](https://github.com/chs20/RobustVLM) and show the training commands in `scripts/`.
+We train the models in OpenCLIP format and convert them afterwards to HuggingFace format via `conversion/convert_2.py`.

 ## Evaluation